shellywanamaker/shellywanamaker.github.io/_posts/2018-04-05-April-Goals.md

   - Edit the three recordings I have that are about:
     - RNA isolation
     - Crab mtg #2
-    - Pam answering some of my specifc questions and explaining more background --> include this with the intro episode recording (Ep 1) which explains the background of the issue and how the project is/was set up
+    - Background info on the project (Ep.
+1)
   - Come out with an episode each week

 - Data
   - Organize into master spreadsheet - or at least start the process (morph data; qubit; EVERYTHING)